Zanjeer (2013 film): Soundtrack

-Critical reception
+Reception

 The film received mixed to negative reviews from the critics.

-Taran Adarsh rated 3/5 telling "The new Zanjeer borrows from the original, but it is more of an updated avatar of that film.
+Taran Adarsh of Bollywood Hungama gave the film 3/5 writing, "The new Zanjeer borrows from the original, but it is more of an updated avatar of that film.
 On the whole, Zanjeer is a triumph for Ram Charan, who gets abundant opportunity to exhibit his talent and scores exceedingly well.
 However, the film comes across as a regular masala fare that caters to the single screen spectator mainly and also for enthusiasts of typical Bollywood entertainers."
-Meena Iyer of The Times of India rates 3/5 telling "Yet, this film should be judged as a stand-alone offering because attempts to compare the two versions will find the current one falling short, especially in the dialogue and music departments.
+Meena Iyer of The Times of India gave the film 3/5 writing "Yet, this film should be judged as a stand-alone offering because attempts to compare the two versions will find the current one falling short, especially in the dialogue and music departments.
 Ram Charan, as the brooding policeman, excels in action.
 His dark eyes with long lashes adeptly convey anger.
 Sanjay Dutt is competent and lovable."

-Its affiliation newspaper Mumbai Mirror gave a 1.5 star rating and the reviewer Karan Anshuman said "If Salim-Javed do watch this film, one wouldn't be surprised if they decided to give the money and 'core story' credit back and disassociate themselves from this embarrassment of a "remake".
-Anupama Chopra termed the movie 'a ramshackle remake' and wrote, "This remake is wrong on so many levels that I don’t know where to begin.
-This isn’t a film.
-It’s sacrilege."
+Karan Anshuman of the Mumbai Mirror gave a 1.5 star rating writing "If Salim-Javed do watch this film, one wouldn't be surprised if they decided to give the money and 'core story' credit back and disassociate themselves from this embarrassment of a "remake".
+Anupama Chopra termed the film 'a ramshackle remake' and wrote, "This remake is wrong on so many levels that I don't know where to begin.
+This isn't a film.
+It's sacrilege."

-Raja Sen of Rediff.com gave a zero rating and said it was an unforgivably bad remake.
+Raja Sen of Rediff.com gave a zero star rating calling it was an unforgivably bad remake.
 Shubra Gupta of The Indian Express said "It's neither faithful remake nor campy, knowing tribute.
 It's just a poor copy".
-Rajeev Masand of IBN-live gave 0/5 saying "The new 'Zanjeer' isn't just a bad film, it's a shameless exercise in laziness."
+Rajeev Masand of IBN-live gave 0/5 stars saying "The new 'Zanjeer' isn't just a bad film, it's a shameless exercise in laziness."

 India Today – "Zanjeer makes it to the list of the worst films ever made".
 Times of Oman – "It would be a sin to compare this lazy attempt to the original.
 Even as a standalone film, it fails miserably".

 MSN India – "Thoofan is like paying money to dig your own grave."
 Sunday Guardian – "Two and a half hours of uninterrupted idiocy".